Korea Social Value Festa GCSF

 - Part 1 [Case Studies of Student Entrepreneurs Solving Social Issues]

-Feasibility of Decarbonization in Southeast Asia: Agricultural System for Rice Farming That Allows Carbon Credit Trading - CEO Kataoka Keiichiro of Jizoku
+Decarbonization Possibilities in Southeast Asia: A Farming System for Rice Cultivation Convertible to Carbon Credits - CEO Keiichiro Kataoka of Jizoku

-Nurturing Student Entrepreneurs at Gachon University to Solve Social Issues and Case of Global College Startup Camp - Dean Jang Dae-ik of Gachon University's Startup College
+Supporting Student Entrepreneurs of Gachon University for Solving Social Issues and Global College Startup Camp Case - Professor Choi Jae-hong of Gachon University Startup College

 Support Strategies for Student Entrepreneurs to Solve Social Issues: Are Entrepreneurs Being Educated? - CEO Do Hyun-myung of Impact Square

-Proposal of a Framework for Solving Social Issues Through Korean-Japanese Cooperation - Professor Naohiro Shichijo of Hitotsubashi University
+Proposal for a Framework to Solve Social Issues through Korea-Japan Cooperation - Professor Nahohiro Shichijo of Hitotsubashi University

 New Impact Capital Supporting Researchers and Students to Solve Social Issues - CEO Masatoshi Kaneko of Kanekyo Co., Ltd.

-- Open Talk [Cooperation Strategies for Nurturing Student Entrepreneurs Solving Social Issues]
+- Open Talk [Cooperative Strategies for Nurturing Student Entrepreneurs to Solve Social Issues]

 5.Speaker Bio/Presentation Introduction

-Graduated as an outstanding student from Gachon Startup College Kokone School
+Graduated as an Outstanding Student from Gachon Startup College Kokoness School

-Majored in Business Administration, Entrepreneurship, and Law at Gachon University
+Major in Business, Entrepreneurship, and Law at Gachon University

-Former employee of Geumcheon Facility Management Corporation, Sports Business Team
+Former employee at Geumcheon-gu Facility Management Corporation Sports Business Team

-Graduated from the 2024 Preliminary Startup Package in Social Venture
+Graduated in the Social Venture field of the 2024 Preliminary Startup Package

-Selected as a finalist team for the 2024 Student Startup Promising Team 300+ Preliminary Track
+Selected as a Final Team in the 2024 Student Startup Promising Team 300+ Preliminary Track

-Awarded the Chairman's Award from the Korea Youth Entrepreneurship Foundation in November 2024
+Recipient of the Chairperson's Award from the Korean Youth Entrepreneurship Foundation in November 2024

-Selected as the 15th batch of Youth Startup Academy in April 2025
+Selected for the 15th Batch of the Youth Startup Academy in April 2025

 Presentation Introduction

-'Deadline Hero' accomplishes three values simultaneously: protecting the environment (reducing waste), lowering costs for small businesses, and revitalizing local economies by notifying residents in real-time about products nearing their expiration dates.
-Local residents can purchase products at reasonable prices, local business owners can reduce inventory losses, and cities experience a circular economy by reducing food waste.
+‘Deadline Hero’ alerts local residents in real-time about products nearing their expiration date, achieving three values simultaneously: environmental protection (reducing waste), decreasing wastage costs for small businesses, and revitalizing local economies.
+Local residents purchase products at reasonable prices, local shop owners reduce inventory loss, and cities experience a circular economy by reducing food waste.

 Founded "Co"